nuxeo/nuxeo-mqueues/nuxeo-mqueues-importer/README.md

 You can use Chronicle or Kafka MQueue implementation.

 Chronicle implementation is limited for single node (all producers and consumers are on the same server), while distributed nodes requires the Kafka implementation.

 The default MQueue implementation is using Chronicle Queue.

 ### The Chronicle implementation

-A partition is materialized by a Chronicle Queue which is a `.cq4` file.
-A MQueue is a directory layout that contains multiple `.cq4` files.

-By default they are stored in Nuxeo: `${nuxeo.data.dir}/data/mqueue`.
+By default MQueues are stored in the Nuxeo data directory: `${nuxeo.data.dir}/data/mqueue`.
 This path can be changed using the `nuxeo.conf` option: `nuxeo.mqueue.chronicle.dir`.

-For instance by default the automation import will use a MQueue named `mq-doc` with 5 partitions, the file layout is:

-    nxserver/data/mqueue/
-    └── import
-        └── mq-doc
-            ├── Q-00
-            │   └── 20170616.cq4
-            ├── Q-01
-            │   └── 20170616.cq4
-            ├── Q-02
-            │   └── 20170616.cq4
-            ├── Q-03
-            │   └── 20170616.cq4
-            └── Q-04
-                └── 20170616.cq4
+The default retention is four days.
+This can be changed using the `nuxeo.conf` option: `nuxeo.mqueue.chronicle.retention.duration`, the value is expressed as a string like: `12h` or `7d`, respectively for 12 hours and 7 days.

 ### Kafka implementation

- To use the Kafka implementation you need to register Kafka configuration.
+ To use the Kafka implementation you need to register a Kafka configuration.

 ```
 <?xml version="1.0"?>
 <component name="my.project.kafka.contrib">

   <extension target="org.nuxeo.ecm.mqueues.importer.kafka.service" point="kafkaConfig">

     <kafkaConfig name="default" zkServers="localhost:2181" topicPrefix="nuxeo-">
       <producerProperties>
         <property name="bootstrap.servers">localhost:9092</property>